-Postgraduate Certificate Programs in K-12 Educational Administration (Post-Master's)
+Postgraduate Certificate Programs in K-12 Educational Administration (Post-Master's) - Online and Campus

 Experienced teachers and other education professionals who are interested in advancing into administrative positions can cultivate the knowledge and skills required for such a move by completing a postgraduate certificate program in educational administration.
 These programs are generally designed for licensed teachers who have several years of experience, a master’s degree, and a desire to work as principals, assistant principals, superintendents, and district administrators in public school systems that serve K-12 students.
 Depending on the state and the program, some programs are designed to prepare students for licensure in school administration*.

 Postgraduate certificate programs offer qualified educators a direct, less time intensive, and more cost-effective pathway to career advancement than Educational Specialist (EdS) and Doctor of Education (EdD) degree programs in educational leadership and administration.
 Graduate certificate programs in this field can typically be completed in one year or less and require fewer credits than EdS and EdD programs.

 Note: For students who have not earned a master’s degree, please see our Graduate Certificates in Teacher and School Leadership (PK-12) page for more information about certificate programs in the field that do not require a master’s degree for admission.